mohdazadchaudhary/BMIApp/README.md

 # BMI Calculator
-This is my first App Repo
+This is my first App Repo in this app we have created BMI Calculator
 <br>
 Author - Mohd Azad Chaudhary